CarlosNoriegaPolo/MitoMot/README.md

 # MitoMot v1.2 Guide

-MitoMot is an ImageJ/Fiji macro creaed to analyze Mitochondria Motility.
+MitoMot is an ImageJ/Fiji macro created to analyze Mitochondria Motility.
 It is still a work in progress so make sure you have the latest possible version.
 And if you have any doubts, find any bugs or want further information on how I created it, just send me an email at: carnopo@alumni.uv.es.

 ## Prerequisites: